|Birth: ||Dec. 28, 1811, Scotland|

-In 1833, at the age of 22, David married Margaret Ada Adam.
+On June 23, 1833, at the age of 22, David married Margaret Ada Adam in Old Monkland, Lanark, Scotland.
 He was working at that time at the Calder Iron Works as a collier (miner).
 He was injured in a fall of slate in a slate quarry.
 It is said that he never fully recovered from this injury.
 He also worked as a grocer.

 Some time in the 1840's, David and his family came into contact with the Church of the Latter Day Saints.
 The Mormon Church provided money for the purpose of immigrating followers of the church to the 'Land of Saints', the new home of the Mormons in Salt Lake City.
 Three families, connected by marriage, immigrated to America together; the Hendersons, the Adam and Easton families.
 The reasons why David and Margaret decided to leave Scotland are probably many.
 This was a period of famine in Scotland and Ireland.
 As highlanders, they were not allowed to practice any of the Highland customs.
 Work and life was very hard as miners in almost slave-like conditions.
 It is not hard to imagine that the Henderson family wanted freedom, lands of their own and the ability to practice their customs and religion.
 In 1849, the Hendersons packed up five of their children and joined the Easton and extended Adam families to sail to the land of promise.
 More of the family would follow in 1850, joining Margaret and David in St. Louis, Missouri.